Qian Yongchang

 Qian Yongchang (钱永昌; 1936 – 1995) was a Chinese serial killer who killed 15 people from 1959 to 1995 across three provinces, out of a self-professed contempt for how society had treated him.
 At the time of his arrest, Qian's advanced age led to him being labeled the country's oldest active serial killer, as well as one of the longest active, with his killing spree lasting more than three decades and a half.
-For his last crimes, he was convicted, sentenced to death and summarily executed.
+For his last crimes, he was convicted, sentenced to death and executed.

 Early life

 Qian Yongchan was born in 1936, in Banqiao Town, Shilin Yi Autonomous County.
 The only child of poor farmers, he dropped out of school early as he had no interest in studying and instead started working odd jobs to support his family.
 During this time, he also began committing petty thefts.
 In 1958, he was hired to work as a laborer in the construction of the Guikun Railway in Xuanwei, and while working there, he was regarded positively by his colleagues.
 Owing to his eloquent speech and easygoing personality, Qian attracted the attention of several women, including the wife of the contractor, with whom he began an affair.